Sierra School of San Diego2024-11-19T14:25:58-05:00

 Our Work Experience Program encompasses many areas: classroom instruction, community activities, and links to support services.
 Specific examples include but are not limited to: field trips, guest speakers, independent living skills instruction, cooking, budgeting, college tours, and much more!
 After being in our Work Experience Program, our graduating seniors leave with a transition portfolio, encompassing all of their successes in this program.

-WorkAbility promotes independent living and provides comprehensive pre-employment, employment, worksite training, and follow-up services for special education students who are making the transition from school to work, postsecondary education, or training.
-Specifically, WorkAbility provides special education students (aged 16–22) with the opportunity to complete their secondary education while also obtaining marketable job skills.
+Sierra promotes independent living and provides comprehensive pre-employment, employment, worksite training, and follow-up services for special education students who are making the transition from school to work, postsecondary education, or training through on and off campus volunteer experiences.

-How does Sierra School personnel offer assistance to the students in the WorkAbility Program?
+How does Sierra School personnel offer assistance to the students for Transition?

 The school provides the following staffing in the form of a Vocational Education Team (VET) to implement the program: Transition Coordinator, Transition Assistant, Curriculum Coordinator, Guidance Counselor, Specialist Teachers, and Job Coaches.